chanzuckerberg/cellxgene/README.md

 For more detail on these features and where we are going, see [our roadmap](https://github.com/chanzuckerberg/cellxgene/blob/master/ROADMAP.md).

-## risks of hosting cellxgene

-_cellxgene_ is built on standard web technologies, but is currently designed as a single-user desktop application.
-We've done this so we can prioritize the features on [our roadmap](https://github.com/chanzuckerberg/cellxgene/blob/master/ROADMAP.md).

-Some of our users have experimented with hosting _cellxgene_ either for their lab or for public use, but please note that the _cellxgene_ team does not officially support, troubleshoot, or maintain any web deployments at this time.

-If do you choose setup _cellxgene_ as a hosted service, you should be aware of the following risks:

-- `$ cellxgene launch` uses Flask's development server, which is not recommended for hosted deployment (see the [Flask documentation](http://flask.pocoo.org/docs/1.0/tutorial/deploy/#run-with-a-production-server))
-- We have no testing or official support for deployments where multiple users are accessing the same _cellxgene_ instance.
-- Your _cellxgene_ instance is likely to hang or crash if too many people access it at the same time, especially if they using functions that call the Python backend (such as differential expression, updating the layout, or coloring by gene).
-- _cellxgene_ only supports one instance per dataset

 ## inspiration

 We've been heavily inspired by several other related single-cell visualization projects, including the [UCSC Cell Browswer](http://cells.ucsc.edu/), [Cytoscape](http://www.cytoscape.org/), [Xena](https://xena.ucsc.edu/), [ASAP](https://asap.epfl.ch/), [Gene Pattern](http://genepattern-notebook.org/), and many others.
 We hope to explore collaborations where useful as this community works together on improving interactive visualization for single-cell data.

 We were inspired by Mike Bostock and the [crossfilter](https://github.com/crossfilter) team for the design of our filtering implementation.

-We have been working closely with the [`scanpy`](https://github.com/theislab/scanpy) team to integrate with their awesome analysis tools.
+We have been working closely with the [scanpy](https://github.com/theislab/scanpy) team to integrate with their awesome analysis tools.
 Special thanks to Alex Wolf, Fabian Theis, and the rest of the team for their help during development and for providing an example dataset.

-We are eager to explore integrations with other computational backends such as [`Seurat`](https://github.com/satijalab/seurat) or [`Bioconductor`](https://github.com/Bioconductor)
+We are eager to explore integrations with other computational backends such as [Seurat](https://github.com/satijalab/seurat) or [Bioconductor](https://github.com/Bioconductor)

-## core team

-- Colin Megill, frontend & product design
-- Charlotte Weaver, software engineer
-- Bruce Martin, software engineer
-- Sidney Bell, computational biologist
-- Justin Kiggins, product manager
-- Lia Prins, designer

 ## reuse